CSGALS/CSSUniversalMenuAPI/README.md

 });
 ```

-But you could go as simple as this, if it just being a little less verbose suffices:
+But you could go as simple as this, if being just a little less verbose suffices:

 ```cs
 var menu = API.CreateMenu(player);